Pasiphila charybdis

 Pasiphila charybdis is a species of moth in the family Geometridae.
-It is endemic to New Zealand.
+It was first described by Arthur Gardiner Butler in 1879.
+This species is endemic to New Zealand and has been observed in the southern parts of the South Island.
+The larvae feed on Veronica species and adults are on the wing in December.

 Taxonomy

 This species was first described by Arthur Gardiner Butler in 1879 and named Helastia charybdis using specimens collected by F. W. Hutton in Dunedin.
 In 1879, thinking he was describing a new species, Butler also named this species Helastia calida.
 George Hudson, also thinking he was describing a new species, named it Chloroclystis antarctica in 1898.
 In 1917 Meyrick placed this species within the genus Chloroclystis and synonymised Helastia calida with it.
 Hudson discussed Chloroclystis charybdis in his 1928 book The butterflies and moths of New Zealand but said he was unacquainted with the species.
 In 1971 John S. Dugdale placed this species in the genus Pasiphila.
 Dugdale confirmed this placement in 1988 and synonymised C. antarctica with P. charydbis.
 The male holotype specimen is held at the Natural History Museum, London.